Click the map above to view an enlargement

 Berwick Church

 At the invitation of Bishop Bell in 1941, a large part of the interior of this Victorian church was covered with astounding murals by Duncan Grant, assisted by Vanessa and Quentin Bell.
 The central themes of the New Testament are depicted with ordinary wartime people that they knew and the Sussex landscapes that they loved.
-Usually open from 10am until dusk.
-6 miles from Pekes.
+Open daily from 10:00 – 17:00.
+6 miles from Pekes..

 Website: Berwick Church